 We learned how to grow and pick vegetables from the backyard.
-We learned how to pick healthy foods from the grocery store.
-Learned how to cook from scratch.
-We learned how to cook seasonally.
+How to pick healthy foods from the grocery store.
+Learned how to cook from scratch and how to cook seasonally.
 Not only did it feel good, it tastes amazing.
 We learned to embrace the gifts that mother nature gives us.
 We learned how to use our brains and the independent knowledge, alternative knowledge.
 It’s been the best gift ever.

 So, after C1 was born we started making small adjustments to how we ate.
 I wanted to set a foundation for my child.
 I wanted his relationship with food to be healthy and wholesome without all the heartbreak when you hit your late twenties and feel disappointed in how you look and feel.

 Five years later, we are STILL making adjustments.
 My husband and I have 30 years’ worth of bad habits to break.
 Mother Nature is a library.
 SO much to see, do, experience, and gain from what she has to offer.
 I highly recommend Food, Inc., I promise you it’s worth the watch.

 We are still learning…Here are some of the best tips I have for shopping organic we have learned .

 Get more MOMentous Motherhood in your inbox

 Subscribe to our mailing list for FREE Printables, Funny & touching stories, Tasty recipes & Amazing products, hard to find anywhere else!

 Something went wrong.